-It is the policy of Central Carolina Technical College to govern student conduct and guarantee due process procedures for students in accordance with the State Board for Technical and Comprehensive Education (SBTCE) Policy 3-2-106.
-The Student Code of Conduct sets forth the rights and responsibilities of the individual student, identifies behaviors that are not consistent with the values of college communities, and describes the procedures that will be followed to adjudicate cases of alleged misconduct, except cases of alleged acts of sexual violence and sexual harassment.
-Cases of alleged acts of sexual violence and sexual harassment will be adjudicated through SBTCE Procedure 3-2-106.2 or SBTCE Procedure 8-5-101.1.
-This Code applies to behavior on college property, at college-sponsored activities and events, and to offcampus behavior that adversely affects the college and/or the college community.
+The Student Code for South Carolina Technical College System (SBCTE Procedure 3-2-106.1), sets forth the rights and responsibilities of the individual student, identifies behaviors that are not consistent with the values of college communities, and describes the procedures that will be followed to adjudicate cases of alleged misconduct, except cases of alleged acts of sexual violence and sexual harassment.
+Cases of alleged acts of sexual violence and sexual harassment will be adjudicated through SBTCE procedure 3-2-106.2 or SBTCE procedure 8-5-101.1.
+This Code applies to behavior on college property, at college-sponsored activities and events, and to off-campus behavior that adversely affects the college and/or the college community.
+The Code applies to all students.